lukehabermehl/blockdsp/README.md

 This will build libblockdsp and install to /usr/local/lib.
 The public headers will be installed to /usr/local/include/blockdsp, and a wrapper header that includes all of the public headers will be installed to /usr/local/include/blockdsp.h

+To run the short biquad test, run

+			make test

+After you've done the make and make install.